If you like the itinerary below please quote REF INDIA 2513 when enquiring for further details.

 Enjoy a free morning to relax or explore Amritsar independently.
 This afternoon travel approximately 28km to Wagah, which is the only border crossing between India and Pakistan.
 Visiting Wagah is an interesting experience especially at sunset when the ‘Retreat’ ceremony takes place with the BSF on the Indian Side of the Border.
 The changing of the guards and the ceremonial lowering of the flags ceremony is carried out with great pomp.

-Early morning transfer to the railway station to board the Shatabdi Express train to Delhi (air-conditioned chair car).
+We will transfer you to the railway station to board the train to Delhi (air-conditioned chair car).
 You will be met upon arrival and transferred to your hotel.

 "Everything will be alright in the end", they say in India, "and if it's not alright, then it's not the end".
 Sadly, today marks the end of your incredible journey and we hope it's been more than alright!
 After breakfast and hotel check out we transfer you to the airport for your onward departure journey and bid you a fond farewell.